icarusfactor/design/README.md

 * Make and Use Your Own Templates

 ### Status:
- This is an early Beta version , but is usable and does work for its intended purpose,but will have glitches and loss of active data may occur.
+ This is a useful Beta version , previous release was usable but not functional ,this version fixed that and works for its intended purpose,but will have glitches and loss of active data may occur.
 So be sure to select HTML CODE mode and cut and paste the text of your customizations of the templates frequently and new versions can wildly change with each revsion at this time, until it reaches a stable version.
 For example if you make a template , future versions may not support it and may not be complatible or if you switch off of the design your changes are not saved.
 So use it as is.

 ### Benifits:
 * Make eye catching email with little effort.